Origin of eclipsing time variations: Contributions of different modes of the dynamo-generated magnetic field: Results

-The magnetic energies of the axisymmetric and first two non-axisymmetric modes are shown in Fig. \ref{fig:QxxEmag}.
-In Run~A (top panel) the axisymmetric $m=0$ is dominant, which seems to be anti-correlated with $Q_{xx}$.
-There are short episodes where the $m=0$ and $m=1$ modes have comparable energies and the latter is correlated to $Q_{xx}$.
+The energies of the axisymmetric and first two nonaxisymmetric modes of $B_r$ are shown in the lower row of Fig. \ref{fig:QxxEmag} and a scatter plot between $B_r^{m=i}$ and $Q_{xx}$ is shown in the upper row.
+In Run~A (first column) the axisymmetric $m=0$ is dominant, which seems to be anticorrelated with $Q_{xx}$.
+There are short episodes where the $m=0$ and $m=1$ modes have comparable energies.
+The latter is correlated to $Q_{xx}$.
 In Run~A, the $m=2$ mode is always subdominant.
-The situation in Run~B is different as there is a persistent $m=1$ mode that dominates throughout the simulated time with minor fluctuations on its energy.
+From the scatter plot we see that no noticeable increase in magnetic energy is needed to reach a larger quadrupole moment.
+The situation in Run~B is different as there is a persistent $m=1$ mode that dominates throughout the simulation with minor fluctuations in its energy.
 The axisymmetric mode seems to be correlated to $Q_{xx}$.
 This is because, as explained in the previous section, it produces equatorially asymmetric density fluctuations that modulate the moment of inertia aligned with the rotation axis of the star.
-The second non-axisymmetric mode ($m=2$) is as strong as the axisymmetric mode and also correlates with $Q_{xx}$.
-In Run~C all modes have similar energy levels, with $m=0$ being slightly higher than the other two.
+The second nonaxisymmetric mode ($m=2$) is as strong as the axisymmetric mode and also correlates with $Q_{xx}$.
+Larger quadrupole moment values are related to higher energies in the $m=0$ and $m=2$ modes.
+In Run~C all modes have similar energy levels, with $m=0$ being slightly stronger than the other two.
+The scatter plot reveals that there is no relation between the magnetic energy and the quadrupole moment.

+To quantify the relation between magnetic field modes and quadrupole moment, we perform a correlation analysis.
+We use the Pearson correlation coefficient to study the linear correlation between the density and magnetic fields.
+The coefficient between a paired data $(x,y)$ of $n$ pairs is defined as